manutamminen/epicpcr_2/docs/protocols.md

+## Indexing

-16S and 18S barcoding experiments (see 25.1.2021 - 26.1.2021) were further prepared for sequencing using indexing primers.
+16S and 18S barcoding experiments were further prepared for sequencing using indexing primers.

 Bead Formation
 Sample 5 (no waste water in sample 5) should contain rhodomonas about 10e4 cells/ml